-Kootenay Lake ELEV8 Distributed Learning values providing flexible learning options for students so that they have optimal opportunities for success.
-Students may either enrol as Distributed Learning students, or register as homeschoolers.
+Kootenay Lake ELEV8 Online Learning values providing flexible learning options for students so that they have optimal opportunities for success.
+Students may either enrol as an Online Learning student, or register as homeschoolers.

-Students may enrol as a Distributed Learning (DL) student K-12.
+Students may enrol as a Online Learning (OL) student K-12.

 - Overseen by a BC Certified teacher

 - Issued a report card three times per year